goldford/webgl-wind/README.md

 3. If desired, swap out or remove the geoJSON and background elevation image (set in the index.html and index.js files in demo folder).
 You should do this if you're downloading different data than I used.
 3. Run the 'demo' which uses the PNG file and interpolates it using tools in WEBGL and simulates particles.

+Notes:
-Note: the drawing of geoJSON correctly is fiddley.
+- drawing of geoJSON correctly is fiddley.
 To properly align with the wind image you'll need to play with params in index.js
+- the user controls are implemented using dat.gui